risingwavelabs/rfcs/rfcs/0023-minimize-height-join-ordering.md

 ## Motivation

 As we know, our system is a streaming processing system which aims to provide real time low latency for our users.
-However, current join ordering algorithm in our system can only construct a left deep tree shape join ordering which is not compatible with our low latency target, because our barriers need to go through the whole left deep tree to be collected.
-In order to reduce the barrier latency, I think we should minimize the height of our join tree to construct a bushy tree instead of left deep tree.
+However, the current join ordering algorithm in our system can only construct a left deep tree shape join ordering which is not compatible with our low latency target, because our barriers need to go through the whole left deep tree to be collected.
+In order to reduce the barrier latency, I think we should minimize the height of our join tree to construct a bushy tree instead of a deep left tree.

 ## Design

 ### Example

-Considering a exaple TPCH Q9:
+Considering an example TPCH Q9:

 ```sql
 select